 No. Revenue expenditure Capital expenditure 1 Its effect is temporary, i.e. the benefit is received within the accounting year.
-Its effect is long-term, i.e. it is not exhausted within the current accounting year-its benefit is received for a number of years in future. , 2 Neither an asset is acquired nor is the value of an asset An asset is acquired or the value of an existing asset is increased. increased.
-3 It has no physical existence because it is incurred on items which are used by the business.
-Generally it has physical existence except intangible assets.
-4 It is recurring and regular and it occurs repeatedly.
-It does not occur again and again.
-It is Non recurring and irregular.
-5 This expenditure helps to maintain the business.
-This expenditure improves the position of the business.
-6 The whole amount of this expenditure is shown in trading P & L A/c or income statement.
-A portion of this expenditure (depreciation on assets) is shown in trading & P & L A/c and the balance are shown in the balance sheet on asset side.
-7 It does not appear in the balance sheet.
-It appears in the balance sheet until its benefit is fully exhausted.
-8 It reduces revenue (profit) of the business It does not reduce the revenue of the concern.
+Its effect is long-term, i.e. it is not exhausted within the current accounting year-its benefit is received for a number of years in future.
+2 Neither an asset is acquired nor is the value of an asset increased.
+An asset is acquired or the value of an existing asset is increased.

+It has no physical existence because it Generally it has physical existence

+3 is incurred on items except intangible

+which are used by assets.

+the business.

+4 It is recurring and It does not occur again and

+regular and it occurs again.
+It is

+repeatedly.
+Non recurring and irregular.

+5 This expenditure This expenditure improves

+helps to maintain the business. the position of the business.

+The whole amount A portion of this

+of this expenditure is expenditure (depreciation

+shown in trading P on assets) is shown in

+6 & L A/c or income statement. trading & P & L A/c and the balance are shown in the

+statement. balance sheet on asset side.

+7 It does not appear in It appears in the balance

+the balance sheet. sheet until its benefit is fully

+exhausted.

+8 It reduces revenue It does not reduce the

+(profit) of the revenue of the concern.

+business

+1